doomguy/awesome-security-services/README.md

 # Awesome security services and tools
-This is a list of online security services and tools for quick analysis of files, hashes, IPs, domains, etc.
+This is a list of online security services and tools for quick analysis and reporting of files, hashes, IPs, domains, etc.

 Something missing or link broken?
 Send me a pull request!